- 21 Jul 2025

 To use the MergeMappingDefinition function, proceed as follows:

-1. Connect to Board
+Connect to Board.

-2. Add the function to your Excel sheet
+Add the function to your Excel sheet.

+The coordinates mapping needs to be defined following the columns order in the target Board Layout.
+The target Board Layout needs to be flattened and the data entry must be enabled for Data Blocks involved in the process.
+The Excel sheet must have the “Save/Undo Mode” option switched on.
 The mapping function can manage only one horizontal mapping range and it must be the last argument in the function.
 Please, set up the target Board Layout accordingly.

-4. Save to run the function.
+Save to run the function.
 When the Save button is clicked, the Add-in applies the mapping by transferring data from the source to the target Board Layout.
-To do this, it scans the source range cells, defines their coordinates, and it searches for the specific row on the target Layout to copy data to
+To do this, it scans the source range cells, defines their coordinates, and it searches for the specific row on the target Layout to copy data to.

 If no row is found on the target Board Layout the source cell value will be skipped.
+If the source cell contains no value, the function will write a 0 in the target cell.

 This process can be triggered also from a macro using VBA: it will be triggered when the save function is called (see the code sample below).